raaperrotta/covid-binder/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/raaperrotta/covid-binder/master)

+## 23 April 2020
+I have created an "easy" problem as an SEIR model that is fully observable and given correct, informative priors.
+All states are observed for the latter two thirds of the time.
+I can do reasonably efficient sampling on this with NUTS and SMC.
+MH, HMC, ADVI, and SGDV were all inaccurate or slow.

+Now I am adding complexity to the model to make it more real.
+I have added detection and differentiated between hidden and detected cases.
+Only detected cases are observed.
+The sampling immediately showed the behavior I see in the full COVID model in which sampling gets drastically slower as it goes on.
+I expect the sampler is moving through the very correlated posterior space and getting stuck in funnels.
+Addressing this will require constraining the model and/or parameters to increase independence and identifiability.

+One way would be to make stronger assumptions about the relationships of some of the parameters.
+I generally don't like to do that because I want the data to validate my withheld assumptions, but for sake of making the model work at all I could constrain transmission rate and death rate in detected cases to be less than in undetected cases and recovery rate greater.

+Decreasing the NUTS max_tree_depth made it run faster but the results aren't great (as expected).
+I can see strong correlation between e0 and sigma, which makes sense as they determine how the initial scenario unfolds.
+Especially in the COVID model, when those values may change, we don't have a lot of data to inform these early parameters.
+Maybe it would be better to just run the sim while we have data and allow more states to have nonzero initial conditions.

+That means adding a bunch more parameters.
+(I implemented it as one vector prior which means the prior is less helpful than before.)
+So maybe it isn't surprising that the sampling was slower than before.

+To better explore the parameter space, and possible constraints and better parameterizations, I moved back to the Euler Maruyama method.
+This time, I reimplemented it based on the PositiveContinuous base class to ensure values are always positive (like pymc3.Lognormal).

 ## 22 April 2020
 Most of my notes are in jupyter notebooks today.
 The summary:

 I generated a TimeDependentEulerMaruyama based model and used nevergrad and my own euler.odeint to give it a good starting condition.
-I can generate samples from it but they still are finiky, often failing part way through a chain.
+I can generate samples from it but they still are finicky, often failing part way through a chain.
 I suspect the number of parameters is simply too high for my poorly defined model.
-Maybe with an easier posterior space this number of sampels would not be troublesome.
+Maybe with an easier posterior space this number of samples would not be troublesome.

 I implemented a simple seir model with simulated data to explore everything I can find on ODEs in pymc.
 I am confident the speed of the sampling is strictly due to the sampler, not specifically the ODE portion.
 That said, it is almost definitely a result of a poorly defined model and not a bug in the sampler.
 NUTS is probably just finding it hard to generate good samples and the more it explores the harder that gets.